zushenyan/eng-note/verbs/modals/README.md

     - `I could have fixed it but I didn't have time to.`
     - `We could have come earlier.`
     - `She could have studied law, but she preferred to be a secretary.`
-    - `I wouldn't have arrived any earlier.
+    - `I couldn't have arrived any earlier.
 There was a traffic jam.` (impossible for me to have arrived any earlier.)
     - `He couldn't have passed the exam, even if he had studied hard.`

 Future